In this guide, you will learn how to install Apache Cassandra Node on CentOS 8 and configure initial security configuration.

 cassandra@cqlsh>

-Create an admin user by using following command.
+Create a database admin user by executing following command.

 cassandra@cqlsh> CREATE ROLE ahmer WITH PASSWORD = 'Ahmer@1234' AND SUPERUSER = true AND LOGIN = true;